Magnificat: Musical settings

 Anton Bruckner composed a Magnificat for soloists, choir, orchestra, and organ.
 Rachmaninoff and, more recently, John Rutter also composed a setting, inserting additions into the text.

 Dieter Schnebel wrote a Magnificat in 1996/97 for small choir (schola), percussion and additional instruments ad libitum.
 Arvo Pärt composed a setting for choir a cappella.
 Kim André Arnesen's Magnificat for choir, strings, piano, and organ premiered in 2010.
 The Taizé Community have also composed an ostinato setting of the text.

 Together with the Nunc dimittis, the Magnificat is a regular part of the Anglican Evensong.
 The "Mag and Nunc" has been set by many composers – such as Thomas Tallis, Ralph Vaughan Williams, Herbert Sumsion, Charles Wood and John Tavener – of Anglican church music, often for choir a cappella or choir and organ.
 Since the canticles are sung every day at some cathedrals, Charles Villiers Stanford wrote a Magnificat in every major key, and Herbert Howells published 18 settings over his career, including the Collegium Regale setting and the Magnificat and Nunc dimittis for St Paul's Cathedral.

 An Eastern Orthodox setting of the Magnificat (text in Latin and English) is to be found in the 2011 All-night Vigil (Section 11) by the English composer Clive Strutt.

 Maria Luise Thurmair wrote in 1954 the lyrics for a popular German ecumenical hymn based on the Magnificat, "Den Herren will ich loben", set to a 1613 melody by Melchior Teschner (that of Valet will ich dir geben).
+Timothy Dudley-Smith wrote "Tell Out, My Soul", a popular paraphrase of the Magnificat, in 1962.
 Krzysztof Penderecki composed an extended Magnificat for the 1200th anniversary of the Salzburg Cathedral in 1974, for bass soloist, men's and boys' voices, two mixed choirs and orchestra.

 The oratorio Laudato si' composed in 2016 by Peter Reulein on a libretto by Helmut Schlegel includes the full Latin text of the Magnificat, expanded by writings of Clare of Assisi, Francis of Assisi and Pope Francis.

 Society and politics

 In Nicaragua, the Magnificat is a favorite prayer among many peasants and is often carried as a sacramental.
 During the Somoza years, campesinos were required to carry proof of having voted for Somoza; this document was mockingly referred to as a Magnificat.

+During the British Raj, Anglican Archbishop William Temple joked to evangelist Jack Winslow, who was sympathetic to Indian independence, that singing the Magnificat would make him look even more like a revolutionary than wearing home-spun Indian clothing already did.